People have got all sorts of strange ideas about shared ownership.

 You have to be a first-time buyer to use it

 Shared ownership is designed for first-time buyers, specifically those that can’t stretch to buying the home they need without a little leg up on the ladder.
 But there are exceptions to the rule – if you’ve previously owned a home but can’t afford to buy one now, if your current home is unsuitable, if you have a long-term disability or if you’re aged 55 or over you could qualify for shared ownership too.

 You need huge savings

 You will need to have enough to cover legal fees, removal costs and of course, a deposit.
 That’s the case when buying any home.
 But with shared ownership, the deposit you need is only 5% of the price of the share you’ll be buying – not the full price of the home.

 It’s hard to get a mortgage like this

 It’s no harder to get a mortgage for a shared ownership property than it is for any other.
 Not every lender offers shared ownership mortgages, but if you have a good credit rating and use a specialist mortgage advisor (SMA), then you should be fine.

 No, not unless you want to!
 Plenty of people do buy their shared ownership home with a friend and there’s no reason why you can’t bring in a lodger to live there with you.
-But it’s the ownership you share with the housing association, not the living space.
+But it’s the ownership you share with the Registered Provider, not the living space.

 There’s loads of repetitive form filling

 Not necessarily: and remember, the result is being able to find a home of your own.
-Outside of London, you will have to register with a Help to Buy agent and this means you won’t have to track down and register with every housing association in your area.
+You will have to register with a Help to Buy agent – see helptobuy.gov.uk to find your local agent.